kwgoodman/la/doc/source/archive.rst

 IO class
 ========

-The **IO** class provides a dictionary-like interface to the archive.
+The :class:`IO <la.IO>` class provides a dictionary-like interface to the archive.

 To demonstrate, let's start by creating two larrys, *a* and *b*:
 ::